annameliksetian/annameliksetian.github.io/index.md

 ## Awards and recognitions

-**The Lane Kirkland Program completion: diploma with honors** (June 2021).
+**The Lane Kirkland Program: diploma with honors** (June 2021).
 I was awarded a diploma with honors — an accolade granted only to exceptional alumni — as a formal recognition of my outstanding contributions and achievements during the program.
 Program website: [kirkland.edu.pl/en](kirkland.edu.pl/en).

 **Master's Degree: diploma with honors** (July 2019).
 I was awarded a diploma with honors — an accolade granted only to exceptional alumni — as a formal recognition of my outstanding contributions and achievements during the program.